Skip to main content

 In the left sidebar menu, select [Content structure] -> [Add].

-Image (fetched from Gyazo) Create a content structure with the following settings:
+Image from Gyazo Create a content structure with the following settings:

 • Group name: Search